EricSchles/fake_news_detector-backend/setup.md

  * `git push heroku master`
  * `heroku open`
  * if this fails, run - `heroku logs` (to figure out what the error is)
  * you can also test this locally with `heroku local`
+ * you might end up trying to do `git push heroku` and it might fail, in such a case, `git push heroku -f` appears to work.

 4. Setting up database
   * `heroku addons:create heroku-postgresql:hobby-dev`